The Best Backpack Leaf Blowers For A Spotless Yard In 2022

 - Weight8.12 Pounds

 Less operation noise

-Brushless motors produce less noise and emission, which the EGO Power+ Backpack Blower has.
-The engine operates at jet-engine level with a turbine fan and highly effective EGO’s ARC lithium battery technology.
+Brushless motors produce less noise, which is why the EGO Power+ Backpack Blower is one of the quietest backpack leaf blowers out there.
+While quiet, the engine operates at jet-engine level with a turbine fan and highly effective EGO’s ARC lithium battery technology.
 You’ll get a 600 cfm of turbo power with a lengthy run time of up to two hours on low speed.
-One high speed it runs of as little as 15 mins and on average speed 22 minutes.
+On high or turbo speed, it runs for around 20 mins.